bikeshaving/crank/website/documents/guides/03-components.md

 ## The Render Loop

 The `<Timer>` component works, but it can be improved.
 Firstly, while the component is stateful, it would not update the message if it was rerendered with new props.
-Secondly, the `while (true)` loop can iterate infinitely if you forget to add a `yield`.
-To solve these issues, Crank contexts are an iterable of the latest props.
+Secondly, the `while (true)` loop can iterate infinitely if you forget to add a `yield`, leading to unresponsive pages.
+To solve both of these issues, Crank contexts are themselves an iterable of props.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";